 - Use a soft dry paint brush.
 This method will take a little longer, but it’s a good option if you don’t have a hairdryer lying around… or if you’d rather avoid a dust storm.
 Start at the top of the flower and gently wipe away the dust on the leaves, petals and stems.
 Use a smaller brush on hard to reach areas.

 - Use a duster or micro-fibre cloth.
-Dusters are a good option for larger leaves and plans, but can sometimes be too big to reach the more intricate places.
+Dusters are a good option for larger leaves and plants, but can sometimes be too big to reach the more intricate places.
 A micro-fibre cloth is also a good option, just be mindful of the material of your flower, as if it’s more foam like, you could end up rubbing in the dust.

 The above are our top 3 recommended ways, but if your flowers are looking a bit worse for wear and need a little extra TLC, try using a damp cloth or even soaking them in warm water and washing up liquid – we would only suggest this for plastic flowers though.